 In conclusion, cooking jalapenos can alter their flavor profile but does not reduce their spiciness.
 The cooking method used can affect the intensity of the spiciness, but the heat from capsaicin will generally remain present.
 It is always a good idea to taste and adjust the seasoning of the dish to suit personal preferences and tolerance for spiciness.

-See also How long to cook raw chicken in crockpot
+See also How to cook potatoes for breakfast burritos

 How Heat is Affected by Cooking Methods